laurentlaurent/dotfiles/README.md

 Nord themed keyboard-driven minimalist developer environment with the [Qtile](http://www.qtile.org/) window manager.
 Hacked together with python and bash scripts inspired from [Qtile examples](https://github.com/qtile/qtile-examples).

-The included scripts expect dotfiles to be at `~/dotfiles/`
+The included scripts expect this repo to be cloned at `~/dotfiles/`

 ## Requirements